-3. Rationale: measures the level of pro-active activity Northland Inc undertakes that has an environmental focus.
+3. Rationale: measures the level of pro-active activity Northland Inc undertakes that has an climate resilience focus.

-Methodology: Evidence for KPI is the number of meetings/events held and details of attendees.
+Methodology: Evidence for KPI is the number of businesses/organisations that have been supported and where possible the action take by those entities .